-If you enjoy boat cruises, the river ferry along the Chao Phraya River is a scenic ride you shouldn’t miss.
+If you enjoy boat cruises, the Chao Phraya River Ferry is a scenic ride not to be missed.
 From the grandeur of gilded wats and glitzy skyscrapers to dilapidated river houses on stilts, you’ll see a different side of Bangkok from its waterways.
-The ferry always runs the same route.
-Unless it’s the Express ferry, it’ll make a stops on both sides of the bank and on each docking station on the line.
+This is one of the best attractions of all Bangkok transportation.
+The ferry runs the same route and makes stops on both sides of the river.
+Unless it’s the Express ferry, it’ll make a stops on each ferry station on the line.

-This will get you to farther provinces and avert bumper-to-bumper traffic during peak traffic hours.
-Just a head’s up- the boat can get crowded later in the day and close to closing.
+The Chao Phraya ferry service takes you to further provinces while averting Bangkok’s bumper-to-bumper traffic during peak traffic hours.
+Head’s up- the boat can get crowded later in the day and close to closing.

 In the sweat of Thai heat, flying over the city traffic by Skytrain or zipping underground on the metro, presents an air-conditioned luxury.
-The BTS Skytrain offers beautiful aerial views over the city, while the MRT subway serves up a no-frills straight shot to your destination.
+The BTS Skytrain is a monorail hovering over the city, offering beautiful aerial views.
+The MRT subway serves up a no-frills straight shot to your destination.
 Both are perfect solutions to averting Bangkok’s god awful peak-time traffic!